aayushjansari/3CE_SGp_StegIt/README.md

-# 3CE_SGP_StegIt
+# StegIT
-Encode an inmage or a text into another image using steganography methods.
+Encode an image or a text into another image using steganography methods.